How doubt and deliberate attention to the world become the raw material for original ideas

 Great creative thinkers don't do this.
 They've trained themselves not to.

+Observation, in the creative sense, isn't about seeing more things.
+It's about seeing things differently — with genuine curiosity rather than passive recognition.
 When Paul talks about observation as a discipline, he's pointing at something specific: the habit of asking why about things that most people accept without question.
 Why does that store arrange its products that way?
 Why do people in this neighborhood behave differently than people three blocks over?
 Why does this particular phrase make people laugh, or flinch, or lean in?

 This is the difference between looking and seeing.
 Looking is automatic.
 Seeing requires intention.

 Consider how this plays out in real creative work.
-An average brief comes in about, say, a new line of running shoes.
+An average brief comes in about a new line of running shoes.
 The average creative team goes straight to the category — they look at what other running shoe ads do, they think about athletes and performance and aspiration.
 They're looking at the product.

 The observant creative has been watching people.
 They've noticed that most people who buy running shoes aren't elite athletes — they're people who run because it's the one hour of the day that belongs entirely to them.
 They've noticed the ritual of it.
 The specific silence of early morning streets.
 The way people look when they come back from a run versus when they leave for one.